 Advocating for You in the Courtroom

-In some child sexual abuse cases, settlement is not an option, and your attorney must litigate your case.
-If your child sexual abuse case goes to court, your attorney will have built a case against the defense to fight for you and increase the chances of a verdict in your favor.
+In some child sexual abuse cases, reaching a settlement is not an option, and your attorney must litigate your case.
+If your Florida child sexual abuse case goes to court, your attorney will have built a case against the defense to fight for you and increase the chances of a verdict in your favor.
 For some survivors, litigation is imperative because it allows them to face their abusers and tell their stories.
 You can discuss what is best for your situation with a skilled child sexual abuse attorney.

 Call Us Today if You Need a Florida Child Sex Abuse Attorney